-APPLICATION DEADLINE: The next application deadline to apply is March 15, 2014 for a residency in 2015.
+APPLICATION DEADLINE: The next application deadline to apply is March 15, 2015 for a residency in 2016.
+Applications will be available in October of this year.

 The Djerassi Program is no longer accepting paper applications.
 Artists working in all genres should go to https://djerassi.slideroom.com for specific instructions on completing an application for residency.
 You may also use the Apply link on the left